Kassim-gif/alx-system_engineering-devops/0x16-api_advanced/README.md

 0x16.
 API advanced
 How many subs?
-Top Ten
-Recurse it!
-Count it!
+function that queries the Reddit API and prints the titles of the first 10 hot posts